McLaren F1: F1 LM

 The McLaren F1 LM (LM for Le Mans) is a series of five special cars which were built in honour of the five McLaren F1 GTRs which finished the 1995 24 Hours of Le Mans, including the winning car.

 The weight was reduced by approximately 76 kg to a total of 1062 kg – achieved by having no interior noise suppression, no audio system, a stripped-down base interior, no fan-assisted ground effect and no dynamic rear wing.
-The car also had a different transaxle, various aerodynamic modifications, specially designed 18 in magnesium alloy wheels and upgraded gearbox.
+The car also had a different transaxle, various aerodynamic modifications, specially designed 18 in magnesium alloy wheels and an upgraded gearbox.
 The F1 LM used the same engine as the 1995 F1 GTR, but without race-mandated restrictors, to produce 500 kW.
 It had a top speed of 225 mph, which is less than the standard version because of added aerodynamic drag, despite identical gear ratios.
 In the place of the small dynamic rear wing there is a considerably larger, fixed CFRP rear wing mounted on the back of the vehicle.

 The LM has the following specifications: